-IV.
-PLUMBING SYSTEMS

-☑ ☐ ☐ A. Plumbing Supply, Distribution Systems, and Fixtures

-Location of water meter: The curb

-Location of main water supply valve: Inside Garage

-Static water pressure reading: 42 PSI

-Water Supply Material: PEX

-A plumbing system typically consists of three major components, including the potable water supply piping; the waste or drain piping; and the plumbing fixtures.
-The distribution piping brings the water from the public water main or a private well to the individual fixtures throughout the house.
+The air ducts in the attic consisted of some newer flex ducts and some older rigid ducts.
+Due to the age of the rigid air ducts, further investigation is recommended with the homeowner and/or a service company to determine if the ductwork has been cleaned recently.
+If the air ducts have not been cleaned, it is recommended that the interior of the ducts be checked by a service company.
+I NI NP D IV.
+PLUMBING SYSTEMS ⊠ □ □ ⊠ A. Plumbing Supply, Distribution Systems, and Fixtures Comments: Location of water meter: The curb Location of main water supply valve: Front of House Static water pressure reading: 46 PSI Water Supply Material: Galvanized Steel A plumbing system typically consists of three major components, including the potable water supply piping; the waste or drain piping; and the plumbing fixtures.
+The distribution piping brings the water from the public water main or a private well to the individual fixtures throughout the property.
 The water distribution system is under pressure, usually from 40 psi to 70 psi.
 The waste or drain piping carries the waste water and products underground to the sewer system or septic tank, and the waste piping is not under pressure, but operates by gravity flow.
 We typically run water down the drains from the sinks, tubs, showers, and toilets, but this cannot simulate the waste flow characteristics of full occupancy.
 There may be partial blockage of the underground waste lines from debris, broken pipes, or tree roots that cannot be detected by a visual inspection.
 If you desire a more in-depth inspection, it is recommended that you contact a qualified plumber.

-Shut Off Valve - Interior location:
+Shut Off Valve - Exterior location:

-The shut-off valve for the main inlet water line was located at the interior of the garage.
+The shut-off valve for the main inlet water line was located at the exterior of the house.
+Front of house